cpvrlab/SLProject_doc/Introduction.md

 The light blue classes form the center of the SLProject framework:
 <ul>
     <li>
-        The SLApplication holds static instances of top-level items such as the input manager, the scene pointer and the device rotation and location information.
+        SLAssetManager holds the expensive resources such as meshes, materials, textures and shader programs in vectors.
     </li>
     <li>
         SLInputManager collects all user events from the mouse and keyboard as well as from additional input devices such as a LeapMotion or Kinect sensor.